Back to Projects

 The end state for Conjoin is that no developer ever has to think about backend infrastructure again.
 Not auth, not payments, not messaging, not storage, not queues, not databases.
 You write your product logic and Conjoin handles every layer beneath it.

-Today, building a SaaS product means stitching together a half-dozen vendors, each with its own SDK, its own billing, its own failure modes, and its own breaking changes.
+Today, building a SaaS product means assembling a half-dozen vendors, each with its own SDK, its own billing, its own failure modes, and its own breaking changes.
 That tax compounds with every new service you add.
 Conjoin collapses that entire stack into one integration that scales from a side project to a publicly traded company.

 The roadmap is to expand Conjoin's footprint into every region where developers are building, with edge compute, local compliance, and payment methods that work where global providers don't.
 The goal is to make Conjoin the default infrastructure layer for the next generation of software companies, especially in markets that the incumbents have underserved.